Memory chip maker Micron announces $3B expansion in Manassas

 Boise, Idaho-based Micron decided to expand its existing facility in Manassas after considering offers from competing domestic and international locations, including Singapore.

-State economic development officials say Micron’s expansion is the largest private-sector capital investment in modern Virginia history.
+State economic development officials say Micron’s expansion is one of the largest manufacturing investments in modern Virginia history.

 Micron’s decision comes as northern Virginia continues to court Amazon as it seeks a location for a $5 billion headquarters that could employ as many as 50,000.